-Image Credit: www.nyc.gov
+Image Credit: Elnur/Shutterstock.com

-An electric vehicle, to the untrained eye, looks exactly the same as its conventional, petrol-fuelled counterpart.
+An electric vehicle, to the untrained eye, looks the same as its conventional, petrol-fueled counterpart.
 The essential difference is that under the hood of the car is an electric motor powered by a lithium battery, instead of a petrol or diesel engine.
 This is usually connected to the wheels via a transmission, although some electric cars have motors in each wheel, bypassing the need for a transmission.

 The amount of power is regulated by a controller, which gives energy to the electric motor in accordance with the driver’s use of the accelerator.
 The energy the car uses is stored in a rechargeable battery.

-Another noticeable difference is the lack of a gear box, as electric motors will work efficiently at a large range of speeds.
+Another noticeable difference is the lack of a gearbox, as electric motors will work efficiently at a large range of speeds.

-How Do You Fuel An Electric Car?
+How Do You Fuel an Electric Car?

-|A photo of a typical recharging station.
+A photo of a typical recharging station.
 Image Credit: US Department Of Energy.

-For a more in depth insight on how to go about planning and installing a public or private charging, click here to view a webinar by Plug In America.
+For a more in-depth insight on how to go about planning and installing a public or private charging, click here to view a webinar by Plug In America.

-Does An Electric Car Feel Different To Drive?
+Does An Electric Car Feel Different to Drive?